GeoAziz/mavazimarket/vercel/path0/README.md

 ### Vercel Environment Variables

 For the build and deployment to succeed, you **MUST** configure the following environment variables in your Vercel project settings.
-The build will fail with an `auth/invalid-api-key` error if these are not set.
+The build will succeed without them, but the live application will not be able to connect to Firebase or send emails.

 1.  **Client-Side Firebase Keys:** These are required for the frontend application to connect to your Firebase project.
     *   `NEXT_PUBLIC_FIREBASE_API_KEY`